What is a LIRP? It’s a Life Insurance Retirement Plan.

 Life Insurance Retirement Plan Example Case Study.

 For the case study, we will use a real illustration from an Index Universal Life Policy.
 You can also use whole life for retirement, but for this example, we will use an IUL.

 A 38-year-old male could make contributions of $2,000 per month for 15 years for a total contribution of $360,000.
 Because he is paying into a life insurance policy, he immediately has a death benefit of over $640,000 which will protect his spouse and child should anything happen to him.
 And, as time goes on, his cash value continues to grow on a tax-deferred basis as well.

 Now, here’s where the LIRP policy really becomes even more advantageous.
 At age 65, he starts taking income withdrawals of $81,922 per year.
 For the first four years – and for a portion of year five – those income withdrawals are completely tax-free.
 This is because the funds that he withdraws are considered a return of his deposited basis and then an interest-free loan on his cash value.

 When the amount of his withdrawals reaches the total amount of his basis or his deposits – in this case, $360,000 – then the money for his income will come out as a policy loan.
 The policy loan will also be tax-free to the policyholder as long as the policy never lapses.
 This means the policyholder must the policy in force until death and not allow the policy into a modified endowment contract.
 Either of these two scenarios can change the way the income is taxed on withdrawals.

 There are numerous benefits to receiving this income tax-free.
 First, for obvious reasons, you won’t have to record it as income to the IRS!
 But there are other nice advantages, too.
 For example, you can create a steady and predictable stream of income at retirement.

 In addition, unlike your 401(k), there is no minimum age requirement for withdrawals to begin.
-Therefore, if you want to wait to start taking your income, you have that flexibility to do so.
+Therefore, if you want to wait to start taking your income, you have the flexibility to do so.